-As shown, the Code of Commerce and the Hamburg Rules have significantly different regimes regarding matters, including the liability of the carrier, time bars and limitation of liability.
-Accordingly, it is essential to establish from the outset which law applies.
-In this regard, when it is proven that the damage occurred during the river leg of the journey, Paraguayan jurisprudence states that the local rules, established by the old Code of Commerce, will apply rather than the international conventions on sea carriage.
+As shown, the Code of Commerce and the Hamburg Rules have significantly different regimes, including in respect of the liability of the carrier, time bars and limitation of liability.
+Accordingly, it is essential to establish from the outset which legislation applies.
+In this regard, when it is proven that the damage occurred during the river leg of the journey, Paraguayan jurisprudence states that the local rules, established by the old Code of Commerce, will apply rather than the international conventions on sea carriage.11

-In terms of charter parties, the Code of Commerce regulates the contract of carriage.
-Within that legal framework, the shipowner and charterer are otherwise free to negotiate their own terms.
+In terms of charter parties, the Code of Commerce regulates the contract of carriage.12 Within that legal framework, the shipowner and charterer are otherwise free to negotiate their own terms.

 iii Cargo claims

-In the landlocked country of Paraguay, all cargo arrives in one of two ways: by sea or by river.
-As a consequence of the hydrological features of its rivers, seagoing ships are normally unable to navigate internal waters, which is why cargo is customarily transshipped in Argentina or Uruguay.
+In the landlocked country of Paraguay, all cargo arrives by sea or by river.
+As a consequence of the hydrological features of its rivers, seagoing ships are normally unable to navigate internal waters, which is why cargo is customarily trans-shipped in Argentina or Uruguay.
 For both means of transport, bills of lading are issued.
-Bills of lading can differ not only in their terms, but in the legal parties to the contract and the rules and legislation applicable.
-This peculiarity raises several questions relating to the identity of the carrier, title to sue and the terms of the contract of carriage.
+Bills of lading can differ not only in their terms but in the legal parties to the contract and the rules and legislation applicable.
+This peculiarity raises several questions about the identity of the carrier, title to sue and the terms of the contract of carriage.

 The contractual parties to any bill of lading are the shipper, the carrier and the consignee.
-The only party that will normally remain unchanged in both bills of lading (ocean or river) is the consignee.
-The carrier will probably change, because in an ocean bill of lading, the carrier is the entity with which the shipper is contracted (ocean or sea carrier), while in a river bill of lading, the carrier is the ship that took the cargo from the transshipment port, normally known as a feeder (river carrier).
-As regards the shipper, in an ocean bill of lading it is the supplier of the cargo, whereas in a river bill of lading the shipper may be the ocean carrier.
-This is a normal scenario, which can, however, have another layer of complication if special agreements are made between carriers.
+The only party that will normally remain unchanged in both an ocean bill of lading and a river bill of lading is the consignee.
+The carrier will probably change, because in an ocean bill of lading, the carrier is the entity with which the shipper is contracted (ocean or sea carrier), whereas in a river bill of lading, the carrier is the ship that took the cargo from the trans-shipment port, normally known as a feeder (river carrier).
+As regards the shipper, in an ocean bill of lading it is the supplier of the cargo, whereas in a river bill of lading it may be the ocean carrier.
+This is a typical situation, however, which can have another layer of complication if special agreements are made between carriers.

 The consignee, as it normally appears in both bills of lading, is entitled to sue any of the carriers.
 The shipper also has title to sue; this is true under both the Hamburg Rules and the Code of Commerce.
 Finally, the question of who will be sued will depend on which carrier is liable, which in turn will normally depend on where the damage took place.

 If the damage occurred during the river journey, the consignee prima facie will be entitled to sue the river carrier under the river bill of lading.
-The river carrier is only liable for this leg of the journey by virtue of the river bill of lading that it issues.
-The consignee might also be entitled to sue the ocean carrier, since under the ocean bill of lading, the ocean carrier undertakes to carry the cargo from the loading port to the port of discharge (Paraguay) notwithstanding the fact that, in reality, the ocean carrier only transports the goods to the transshipment port.
-The ocean carrier contractually promises to carry the cargo into Paraguay; in this scenario, the ocean carrier will normally have recourse against the river carrier.
+The river carrier is liable for this leg of the journey only by virtue of the river bill of lading that it issues.
+The consignee might also be entitled to sue the ocean carrier, since under the ocean bill of lading, the ocean carrier undertakes to carry the cargo from the loading port to the port of discharge (Paraguay), notwithstanding the fact that, in reality, the ocean carrier only transports the goods to the trans-shipment port.
+The ocean carrier contractually promises to carry the cargo into Paraguay; in this situation, the ocean carrier will normally have recourse against the river carrier.